ianheggie-oaf/scraper_utils/README.md

 - **Add randomized delays**: We add random delays between requests to avoid creating regular traffic patterns that might impact server performance (enabled by default).

+- **Interleave requests**: We provide a utility so we do other work between each request, which should further reduce the load on your server.

 Our goal is to access public planning information without negatively impacting your services.